cramerfam/CS601_TermProject_Cramer/README.md

 # CS 601 Final Project

 Please take a look around.
 Please take a look around.
 You can open index.html in your browser to view the game or launch it live in your IDE with an extension.
+You can also view the project live on a published GitHub page here: https://cramerfam.github.io/CS601_TermProject_Cramer/index.html.

 ## About My Project